Rinderud/FRTN65-Modeling-and-Learning-from-Data/Lab-3/report.md

 ![fig8](img/fig8.png)

 Using this produces the graph above, in which we can see that using the disturbance in the control design drastically improves the controller.
-The wind no longer affects the quadcopter large drifts.